Criminal Justice (CJU)

 Experiential Learning eFolio is an integral component to enhance a student’s total academic experience through a "field apprentice" in a Criminal Justice System setting, receiving academic credit for their work.
 Designed as a capstone eFolio model used throughout their academic criminal justice program journey, students will institute a plan of observation, study, and participation in a Criminal Justice System setting linking theoretical, conceptual, and practical experiences to examine, challenge, question, and broaden their educational experience.
 This course will further expose students an opportunity to formalize their career goals.
 (Prerequisites: CJU 442, CJU 446, CJU 456, CJU 461, CJU 472, CJU 498, CJU 475, CJU 483, CJU 487, CJU 491 or CJU 405)

-This course is a scholarly consideration of the concepts, principles and analytical tools for effectively administering criminal justice agencies.
-Students will examine the critical application of strategic management skills in operational environments that are ever-changing, under intensive scrutiny by the public and media, and limited by legal and political constraints.
+This course explores the concepts, principles, and analytical tools necessary to lead multi-systemic criminal justice agencies effectively.
+Students will examine the critical application of strategic management skills in ever-changing operational environments, under intensive scrutiny by the public and media and limited by legal and political constraints.
+Students will develop the skills to lead effectively in complex criminal justice environments, enhancing their ability to drive positive change and achieve organizational success through robust financial management practices.

 This course examines the philosophies, roles, and designs in evolving correctional practices being employed through the 21st century.
 This will entail exploring the challenge of instilling a cultural shift within the vocation from that of containment and surveillance to one of change agent.
 Students will be exposed to the most current research and trends while exploring the evolution of Correctional thinking from the now infamous 1974 proclamation that "Nothing Works" to the era of Evidence Based Practices.
 This will involve not only a thorough look at why individuals enter into and persist in a life of criminality and delinquency, but also why those individuals desist from the lifestyle.
 Students will address leadership, legal, political, and financial issues impacting the effectiveness of corrections in a society with increasing demands and expectations of the criminal justice system.

-CJU 520 Research Methods in Criminal Justice 4 credits
+CJU 556 Applied Ethics in Criminal Justice Leadership 3 credits

 This course is designed to help students identify their own beliefs about the people they work with or who work for them, as well as to focus on the importance of understanding self/others as an integral part of any organizational change.
 We will examine the needs of people, responses of managers, the importance of how to discipline, alternatives to discipline, and how to work with troubled employees.
 Furthermore, this course examines stress from a leadership perspective by asking why and how employers should respond to mental health issues.
 Theory, research, and trends in employee assistance are discussed as students consider how employers can help prevent, mitigate, and respond to emotional issues impacting personnel on the job.